 The gNB performs the GTP PDU packet delay measurement for QoS monitoring per the GTP PDU monitoring packets received from UPF, and records the following time stamps and information included in the GTP-U header of each GTP PDU monitoring response packet (packet i) sent to UPF (see 23.501 [4] and 38.415 [31]):

-- The DL Delay Result from NG-RAN to UE indicating the downlink delay measurement result which is the sum of the delay incurred in NG-RAN (including the delay at gNB-CU-UP, on F1-U and on gNB-DU) and the delay over Uu interface (see 38.415 [31], and the DL Delay Result is denoted by in the present document);
+- The DL Delay Result from NG-RAN to UE indicating the downlink delay measurement result which is the sum of the delay incurred in NG-RAN (including the delay at gNB-CU-UP, on F1-U and on gNB-DU) and the delay over Uu interface (see 38.415 [31], and the DL Delay Result is denoted by DRdl in the present document);

 - The 5QI and S-NSSAI associated to the GTP PDU monitoring response packet.

-The gNB increments the corresponding bin with the delay range where the falls into by 1 for the subcounters per 5QI and subcounters per S-NSSAI.
+The gNB increments the corresponding bin with the delay range where the DRdl falls into by 1 for the subcounters per 5QI and subcounters per S-NSSAI.

 d) Each measurement is an integer representing the number of GTP PDUs measured with the delay within the range of the bin.